Walking the Line

 If you have any questions, please feel free to call us at (626) 788-4924 or email Caroline Davis at: [email protected].

-Join Oliver Green to examine the lives and careers of the remarkable female performers and composers who shaped music in the 20th century.
-Lectures will include the biographical, cultural, social, national and international information that affected the personal and professional lives of these artists.
-This is the first of a five-part series running every week on March 6, March 13, March 20, March 27 and April 3.
+Join guest Dr. Oliver Green from the Pasadena Conservatory of Music as he discusses the tremendous contributions that female performers and composers of all musical styles have had on the arts in the US and beyond.
+The lecture will include biographical, cultural, social, and national/international information that affected the personal and professional lives of these artists.
+This is the last of a five-part series.

-The Vieness Piano Duo are among the most electrifying and in-demand on the world stage today.
-Composed of pianists Eva Schaumkell and Vijay Venkatesh, the duo is celebrated for their intuitive musical communication, technical brilliance, and powerful stage presence.
-Together, they create performances that are sonically seamless and emotionally transcendent.
+The Vieness Piano Duo stands among the most electrifying and in-demand piano duos on the world stage today.
+Comprised of pianists Eva Schaumkell and Vijay Venkatesh, the duo is celebrated for their intuitive musical communication, technical brilliance, and powerful stage presence.

 The popular gathering of the ladies of MonteCedro is an ideal opportunity to get to know your future neighbors.
 Please RSVP early for this event as seating is limited.